DLR-AMR/t8code_JOSS/paper.md

 root of a refinement tree.
-These trees are refined recursively in a structured pattern, resulting in a collection of trees, which we call a forest. `t8code` stores only a minimal amount of information about the finest elements of the mesh - the leaves of the trees - in order to reconstruct the whole forest.
+These trees are refined recursively in a structured pattern, resulting in a collection of trees, which we call a forest. `t8code` stores only a minimal amount of information about the finest elements of the mesh - he leaves of the trees - in order to reconstruct the whole forest.

 By enumerating the leaves in a recursive refinement pattern we obtain a space-filling curve (SFC) logic.
 Via these SFCs, all elements in a refinement